1956–57 La Liga

 The 1956–57 La Liga was the 26th season since its establishment.
-The season started on September 9, 1956, and finished on April 21, 1957.
+The season began on 9 September 1956, and concluded on 21 April 1957.
 Real Madrid won their fifth title.

 Format changes

 For this season, the relegation playoffs was eliminated and the two last qualified teams were directly relegated to Segunda División.

 Team locations

 After their promotion, España Industrial was renamed as Condal.